Poland 11 min

 Open a dialogue with your client and carefully discuss the risks and benefits of moving to an employer-employee relationship.
 In particular, be clear about how it can benefit both parties — not just you.

-You can even suggest the help of a third-party solution, such as Remote, to ease the transition.
+You can even suggest the help of a third-party solution, such as Remote, to ease the transition from contractor to full-time employee.
 Our global employment services help both parties stay compliant by taking care of key HR functions (like payroll management and benefits administration) in line with Polish law.

 As you can see, there’s a lot to take on board when setting up as an independent contractor.
 Remote can help you with many of these challenges, allowing you to focus on growing your business and delivering to your clients.
 Here’s how: